 The industry weighted average premium increase is calculated by weighting each insurer’s average increase by its market share.
 The market share is measured according to the number of people covered.

 Under rate protection, if a member has paid for their policy in advance they will not have to pay extra if the premium is increased during the period for which they have paid.
 For example, on 1 March a member may pay their premiums for 12 months in advance.
 If premiums increase on 1 April, and their insurer offers rate protection, the member will not have to pay the increased premium amount until 1 March the following year.
 Most insurers offer rate protection.

 lists every health insurance product available from each health insurer, and allows consumers to search for, and compare, products.
-Consumers can find out the new prices of the products on this website from 1 April yearly.
-Insurers will also notify policyholders affected by the changes of the premium increases for their particular product.
+Consumers can find out the new prices of the products on this website from 1 April each year.

 When comparing the average premium increase for individual insurers, it is important to consider the type of benefits offered and the level of benefits paid.
 These factors also determine the value of the product(s) offered and provide a context for the size of the premium increase.
 For example, although the average premium increase for one insurer may be higher compared to another insurer, the first insurer may offer more generous benefits or have a cheaper actual product price.
 Consumers should carefully assess the full value offered by their particular product and insurer.